gertrude-app/web/docs/src/pages/keeping-users-safe.md

 ## Remember what's at stake

 It's going to take time, effort, and diligence to keep your kids safe on the internet.
-It will be annoying and frustrating at times, and will interrupt your day many times.
+It will be annoying and frustrating at times, and will interrupt your day frequently.
 There will always be a temptation to simplify your life by disabling protections and telling yourself that "my kid's a good kid, he'll be OK".
 Settle it ahead of time that you're willing to put in the time and effort to actually keep them safe.
-Gertrude helps a lot, but no tool can make this perfectly easy.
+Gertrude helps a huge amount, but no tool can make this perfectly easy.

 Look up some statistics on pornography addiction.
 The numbers are heart-breaking and overwhelming.
 If you have a pre-teen or teenager (of either sex) with unrestricted access